-At December 31, 2023, the CNMC settled 100% (2022: 99.25%) of the specific regulated remuneration for investment and operation accrued until the month of October.
+At December 31, 2024, the CNMC settled 88.29% of the specific regulated remuneration for investment and operation accrued until the month of October based on the remuneration parameters established for 2024 in Order TED/741/2023 (Note 4).

 Thus, the sole director of the Parent considers the likelihood of said credit risk materializing as remote.
 In addition, the sole director considers that, taking into account an annualized perspective of cash flows generated by the projects, working capital at present available to the Group, together with the expected cash flows from coming months, will be sufficient to meet financial obligations contracted in the short term.